 The AACR Call to Action

-In addition to making medical research a national priority, Congress has acknowledged the need for a dynamic FDA to ensure that research discoveries, once translated into therapies, are safe and effective, and reach the patients who need them as soon as possible, as well as an active CDC to protect people from health threats.
+Much of the research that is fueling these advances is supported by federal investments in the NIH.
+Strong, bipartisan support in Congress has resulted in four consecutive years of robust funding increases for the NIH.
+In addition to making medical research a national priority, both Congress and the administration have acknowledged the need for a strong FDA to ensure that research discoveries, once translated into therapies, are safe and effective, and reach the patients who need them as soon as possible.

-- Continue to support robust, sustained, and predictable growth for the NIH and NCI by providing increases in their FY2021 base budgets of at least $3 billion and $522 million, respectively, for a total funding level of $44.7 billion for the NIH and $6.9 billion for the NCI.
+- Continue to support robust, sustained, and predictable growth of the NIH budget by providing an increase of at least $2.5 billion for NIH in FY 2020, for a total funding level of at least $41.6 billion.

-- Ensure that the $195 million in funding designated through the 21st Century Cures Act for targeted initiatives, including the National Cancer Moonshot, is fully appropriated in FY2021 and is supplemental to the overall increase in the NIH base budget.
+- Ensure that the funding designated through the 21st Century Cures Act for targeted initiatives, including the National Cancer Moonshot, is fully appropriated in FY 2020 and is supplemental to the increase in the NIH base budget.

-- Support the FDA’s critical regulatory science initiatives by providing an increase of at least $120 million in discretionary budget authority in FY 2021.
+- Support the FDA’s critical regulatory science initiatives by providing an increase of at least $316 million in discretionary budget authority for medical products.